allenai/dream/model/README_DREAM_model.md

 ```
 (You may replace "dream_model_download" with a folder name of your preference.
 This is where the model will be downloaded to.)

+We also make the model available on HuggingFace: https://huggingface.co/allenai/DREAM.
+Feel free to skip the above download steps if you wish to load it from the Model Hub using code (see below, the second way of "Running the model").

 ## Install conda (if you don't have it)
 ```